linode/docs/docs/guides/applications/configuration-management/crossplane/getting-started-with-crossplane/index.md

 keywords: ['crossplane kubernetes','crossplane examples','crossplane vs terraform']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 authors: ['Nathaniel Stickman']
-published: 2023-04-26
+published: 2023-06-12
 modified_by:
   name: Nathaniel Stickman
 external_resources:
 - '[Crossplane: Documentation](https://docs.crossplane.io/)'
 ---

 Crossplane offers an open-source extension to Kubernetes for creating a universal control plane.
 With Crossplane, you can orchestrate and manage your broader infrastructure entirely with Kubernetes tools.
-Crossplane can interface with just about any cloud platform API, including Linode's, and provides features like API abstractions and Kubernetes's access control.
+Crossplane can interface with just about any cloud platform API, including Akamai Cloud's, and provides features like API abstractions and Kubernetes's access control.

-Find out all you need to know to get started with Crossplane in this tutorial.
-Learn more about what Crossplane is and how it compares to similar tools.
-And get step-by-step instructions to set up your own Crossplane instance.
+In this guide, you learn more about what Crossplane is and how it compares to similar tools.
+You can also follow step-by-step instructions to set up your own Crossplane instance.

 ## What Is Crossplane?

 [Crossplane](https://www.crossplane.io/) creates cloud control planes across conceivably any cloud platform.
-Crossplane essentially extends Kubernetes into a universal control plane.
+Crossplane extends Kubernetes into a universal control plane.
 With it, you can provision and manage your broader infrastructure needs using familiar Kubernetes manifests and APIs.

-Crossplane's extension of Kubernetes as a universal control plane actually lets it interface with virtually any external API.
-That is the case whether you are deploying to a major cloud platform, [ordering a pizza](https://blog.crossplane.io/providers-101-ordering-pizza-with-kubernetes-and-crossplane/), or even leveraging another orchestration tool [like Terraform](https://github.com/upbound/provider-terraform).
+Crossplane's extension of Kubernetes as a universal control plane lets it interface with virtually any external API.
+That is the case whether you are deploying to a major cloud platform, [ordering a pizza](https://blog.crossplane.io/providers-101-ordering-pizza-with-kubernetes-and-crossplane/), or leveraging another orchestration tool [like Terraform](https://github.com/upbound/provider-terraform).

 ### What Are Control Planes?